-Total Cost Includes: Tuition, transportation and course arrangements as indicated, hotel accommodations in twin and triple rooms and some meals.
+Total Cost Includes: Tuition, transportation and course arrangements as indicated, hotel accommodations and some meals.

 Housing and Meals

 Students will be housed in local hotels and inns as well as some field camping.
-Some meals will be provided.
+Most meals will be provided.

 Application Procedures & Deadline